 Lord Mayor's Column

-Photo: City of Parramatta Lord Mayor Cr Andrew Wilson with the Aboriginal and Torres Strait Islander Advisory Chairperson John Robertson.
+Photo: City of Parramatta Lord Mayor Cr Andrew Wilson (centre) with the HMAS Parramatta crew members.